Shubham-kpl/MonitorBee/README.md

 # MonitorBee : An AI powered honey bees management and activity monitoring system

-## Goals for this weekend

-### Frontend

--     Beautify errors and alerts (use closable attractive models)

--     Show monitoring video on webpage (instead of python dialog) : Handle routes properly (install dependencies)

--     Nav Bar

--     uniformity in color scheme of page

--     footer (contributors of project) ✅

--     separate input image/video section ✅

--     remove welcome BUZZER video   ✅

--     if possible, change the url (based on different sections) when we navigate up and down (manually)

--     provide a good look to image/video input section

--     display `nice-looking-cuttable model` upon any error on image/video upload

--     when we upload an image, the "Input" section must expand downwards and all the components below it must move downwards (with an eye pleasing transition effect)

--     beautify the dropdown of "About Us"

-### Backend

--     nicely handle `image/video` input failures and display nicely on frontend

--     handle image/video upload failure (fix errors in code) ✅

--     resolve old dependencies and libraries ✅

--     model not loading successfully (compilation issue) : Manual Compilation ✅

-### Model

--     Ability to stop monitoring upon clicking (say esc or something) in the video field

--     Output for each comes out varroa

--     Fix Probability of image prediction > 1 (not possible)

 ## Overview

 MonitorBee is a comprehensive platform designed to: